MITgcm/MITgcm/doc/contributing/contributing.rst

  - sphinx_rtd_theme
  - numpy

-There are many tools available to create a python environment with these packages on your local machine (e.g., using ``pip install``) and if you are comfortable doing so on your own, go ahead.
-Note that as of this writing (December 2020), sphinxcontrib-bibtex versions
-2.0.0 and higher are not supported (we suggest using version 1.0.0).

-However, if you are new to python, or less experienced, we suggest the following steps:

-#.
-Get miniforge from https://github.com/conda-forge/miniforge/#download (for linux, win, or mac).
-Follow the instructions
-   to run the installer from a terminal window.
-Make sure to say "yes" when it asks to initialize Miniforge3 --  that way you can use it right away.
-This is a minimal anaconda with conda-forge already set as default.
-#.
-Install MITgcm doc requirements:
+These packages can be installed from the Python Package Index using pip.
+If you are using `Anaconda <https://www.anaconda.com/>`_ or one of its variants and would like to use conda to install them, you will need the conda-forge channel.
+You can create (and use) a clean environment with the required packages like this:

 ::

    cd MITgcm
-   conda install --file doc/requirements.txt
+   conda create --name mitgcm_build_the_docs --channel conda-forge --file doc/requirements.txt conda activate mitgcm_build_the_docs
+   [...] # do the work
+   conda deactivate

 Once these modules are installed you can build the html version of the manual by running ``make html`` in the ``doc`` directory.

 To build the pdf version of the manual you will also need a working version of LaTeX that includes `several packages <http://www.sphinx-doc.org/en/master/usage/builders/index.html#sphinx.builders.latex.LaTeXBuilder>`_ that are